rudders/homebridge-platform-wemo/README.md

 * To the creator of this plugin: [@rudders](https://github.com/rudders), and to [@devbobo](https://github.com/devbobo) for his contributions.
 * To the creator of [wemo-client](https://github.com/timonreinhard/wemo-client) (which is now contained within this plugin): [@timonreinhard](https://github.com/timonreinhard).
 * To [Ben Hardill](http://www.hardill.me.uk/wordpress/tag/wemo/) for his research on Wemo devices.
+* To all users who have helped/tested to enable functionality for new devices.
+* To the creator of the awesome plugin header logo: [Keryan Belahcene](https://www.instagram.com/keryan.me).
 * To the creators/contributors of [Homebridge](https://homebridge.io) who make this plugin possible.
-* To all users who have helped/tested to enable functionality for new devices.

 ### Disclaimer
 * I am in no way affiliated with Belkin/Wemo and this plugin is a personal project that I maintain in my free time.